influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 A successful `ALTER RETENTION POLICY` query returns an empty result.

-To store more series within the database, increase the number of data nodes and update the replication factor if needed.
-The number of data nodes must be evenly divisible by the replication factor.

-For example, if you have RF=3 in a 6 node cluster, you can add 3 nodes or change the RF to 2 and add 2 data nodes.
+To store more series within the database, increase the number of data nodes and update the replication factor as needed. **The number of data nodes must be evenly divisible by the replication factor (RF).** For example, if you have RF=3 in a 6 node cluster, you could add 3 nodes or change the RF to 2 and add 2 data nodes.

 > **Note:** Decreasing the replication factor (fewer copies of data in a cluster) may reduce query performance, depending on query loads.